 - Successfully complete a capstone project and oral presentation

-- Successfully complete one international experience
+- Successfully complete one international experience, virtual or in-person

 - Successfully complete a 200-hour practicum experience